tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/工具指南/FTP Server 工具_intl_en.md

 masquerade_address = XXX.XXX.XXX.XXX        # If FTP SERVER is located behind a gateway or NAT, you can assign the gateway's IP address or domain name to the FTP through this configuration item. listen_port = 2121					   # Ftp Server's listening port (default: 2121).
 Note that the firewall needs this port opened.

 passive_port = 60000,65535             # passive_port can be used to set the port range for the passive mode.
-Default is (60000, 65535).
+The default range is (60000, 65535).

 [FILE_OPTION]
 # By default, the maximum size of a single file is 200G.
-Too large files are not recommended.
+We do not recommend going beyond the limit.
 single_file_max_size = 21474836480

 [OPTIONAL]